jagadish9084/learnbay-ds-ml-course/supervised/linear_regression/model_performance_and_evaluation.md

 Multicollinearity occurs when two or more predictors in a regression model are highly correlated.
 This can lead to unreliable estimates of the regression coefficients.

 **Detection:**
-- **Correlation Matrix:** Checking the correlation between predictors.
+- **Correlation Matrix:** Check the correlation between predictors.
+Acceptable threshold is generally below 0.8 for feature correlation.
 - **VIF Values:** High VIF values indicate multicollinearity.

 **Impact:**